tldr-pages/tldr/pages/common/lsof.md

 # lsof

 > Lists open files and the corresponding processes
-> Note: In most case, you need root privilege (or sudo) because you want to list files opened by other than you.
+> Note: In most cases, you need root privilege (or use sudo) because you want to list files opened by others

 - find the processes that have a given file open